OpenNebula/docs/source/open_cluster_deployment/storage_setup/ceph_ds.rst

 Ceph Datastore
 ==============

-The Ceph Datastore driver allows to storage Images into and run Virtual Machines from the Ceph storage.
+The Ceph Datastore driver allows using of Ceph storage for Images and disks of Virtual Machines.

 .. warning:: This driver requires that the OpenNebula Nodes using the Ceph driver to be Ceph clients of a running Ceph cluster.
 More information in `Ceph documentation <https://docs.ceph.com/en/latest/>`__.